About Incontinence - Contributing Factors - Diabetes

 Medical Reviewer: Shanna Atnip, MSN, WHNP-BC

 Type 2 diabetes (used to be called adult-onset or noninsulin-dependent diabetes), is a chronic condition where your body resists the effects of insulin or does not produce enough insulin to maintain a normal glucose level in your body.
 Type 2 is the most common form of diabetes, with about 95% of all people with diabetes in the USA having this type.
+Nearly 21 million Americans have diabetes.
 When left untreated, Type 2 diabetes can be life threatening.

 While Type 2 diabetes is more common in adults, we are now seeing children, teenagers, and young adults being diagnosed with Type 2 diabetes.
 Diabetes occurs when you have too much glucose (also called blood sugar) in your blood.
 Too much glucose will damage your body over time.
 There is no cure for diabetes, but Type 2 can be managed with the help of your healthcare professional through diet, exercise and maintaining a healthy weight.
 If diet and exercise do not bring your blood sugar into a healthy range, your healthcare professional will discuss the need for medications or insulin therapy with you.